Get Hired !

 Increase your qualifications within the security industry.
 This online course prepares you to enforce parking bylaws legally and safely in the province of Ontario.

-This is comprehensive and in depth ONLINE Ontario focused, core competency course focusing on preparing front line officers in the duties of a Bylaw, Municipal By-law Enforcement Officer (also referred to as M.L.E.O. in the Police Services Act and Municipal Act of Ontario) or Provincial Offences Officer (P.O.O.).
+This is a comprehensive and in-depth ONLINE Ontario-focused, core competency course focusing on preparing front-line officers in the duties of a Bylaw, Municipal By-law Enforcement Officer (also referred to as M.L.E.O. in the Police Services Act and Municipal Act of Ontario) or Provincial Offences Officer (P.O.O.).
 Other Provinces and Territories use similar terms, but the job is essentially the same.

 These authorities and duties also apply to Special Constables (Sp.
 Cst.) in Ontario, who are also appointed as Provincial Offences Officers for the purposes of enforcing specific legislation where they work.
 (Every Police Officer and Sp Cst are also empowered to enforce their own By-laws and specific Provincial legislation within their appointments.)